yuqiii-wang/KnowledgeNotes/dev_ops/container/Docker/docker_practice.md

 # Environment variable substitution will use the same value for each variable throughout the entire instruction.
 ENV abc=hello

+# Similar to ENV, but ARG is mutable while ENV is immutable
+ARG efg=world

 # (shell form, the command is run in a shell, which by default is /bin/sh -c on Linux or cmd /S /C on Windows)
 RUN <command>
 # (exec form)